Tag: Organic Chemistry

 Congrats, you now probably know more about cocaine than everybody else you know.
 Thanks for following my content, and see you in the next one!

-If you are interested in the synthesis of psychedelics, check out the discussion of ibogaine, psilocybin, MDMA or THC-P.
+If you are interested in the academic synthesis of psychedelics, check out the discussion of ibogaine, psilocybin, MDMA or THC-P.

 Cocaine synthesis references